Super League entrant Juventus struggles again in Serie A

 Inter Milan moved a step closer to its first title in more than a decade with a 1-0 win over Hellas Verona.

-The victory moved the Nerazzurri 13 points clear of Milan and Juventus with five rounds remaining.
+The victory left the Nerazzurri 11 points clear of Atalanta with five rounds remaining.

 Inter, which had drawn its previous two games, extended its unbeaten run to 17 matches.